PFAS News & Actions in Dane County

 Madison Well Water Testing Plans & Results

 Madison Water Utility is monitoring drinking water supplies in all municipal wells for potential PFAS contamination.
 In 2019, the testing of all 23 City of Madison wells reported that three wells (Wells 9, 15, and 27) had low levels of PFAS detection and 11 additional wells had trace level detection.
 All wells were tested for at least 24 PFAS compounds including PFOA and PFOS.
+Madison Water Utility tested all wells again and found that all of them had detections of PFAS.

 All test results are below both the EPA Lifetime Health Advisory level and the Wisconsin Recommended Groundwater Enforcement Standards.
 More information on municipal well testing and results is available through the Madison Water Utility.